-- —Reception desk geometry and utility routing
+- —Reception desk shape and where the utilities run

-- —Lighting hierarchy for waiting and check-in
+- —Lighting for waiting and check-in

-- —Acoustic and privacy considerations at intake points
+- —Sound and privacy at check-in points

 Free Estimate